digitalinteraction/make-place-example-stack/README.md

 # Example Make Place deployment stack

-The docker-compose stack used to deploy one or more instances of Make Place.
+An example docker-compose stack used to deploy one or more instances of Make Place.
-The idea is you have a repo for your stack, which contains all of your instances.
+Fork this repo to create your own for your stack, to contains all of your instances.

 ## Features